 We can glue those charts and obtain a $G$-equivariant Kuranishi structure.
-We can also prove a similar result in the case of the moduli space of pseudo-holomorphic curves from bordered curve.
+We can also prove a similar result in the case of the moduli space of pseudo holomorphic maps from bordered curves.
 However in this paper we focus on the construction of the $G$-equivariant Kuranishi chart on $\mathcal M_{g,\ell}((X,J),\alpha)$.
 In fact this is the part where we need something novel compared to the case without $G$ action.
 Once we obtain a $G$-equivariant Kuranishi chart at each point, the rest of the construction is fairly analogous to the case without $G$ action.
-So to reduce the length of this paper we do not address the problem of constructing global $G$-equivariant Kuranishi structure but restrict ourselves to the construction of $G$-equivariant Kuranishi chart.
-(Actually the argument of Subsection \ref{indsmoothchart} contains a large portion of the construction of global Kuranishi structure.) \begin{rem} Joyce's approach \cite{joyce2} on virtual fundamental chain, especially the idea using certain kinds of universality to construct finite dimensional reduction, which Joyce explained in his talk \cite{joyce4}, if it works successsfully, has advantage to work out the equivariant version, (since in this approach the Kuranishi chart obtained is `canonical' in certain sense and so its $G$ equivariance could be automatic.)
+(See for example \cite{foooconstr}.)
+So to reduce the length of this paper we do not address the problem of constructing global $G$-equivariant Kuranishi structure but restrict ourselves to the construction of a $G$-equivariant Kuranishi chart.
+(Actually the argument of Subsection \ref{indsmoothchart} contains a large portion of the arguments needed for the construction of global Kuranishi structure.) \begin{rem} Joyce's approach \cite{joyce2} on virtual fundamental chain, especially the idea using certain kinds of universality to construct finite dimensional reduction, which Joyce explained in his talk \cite{joyce4}, when it will be worked out successfully, has advantage in establishing the equivariant version, (since in this approach the Kuranishi chart obtained is `canonical' in certain sense and so its $G$-equivariance could be automatic.)